Lucchese-Anthony/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 Command-line tic-tac-toe game, running on C; Plays with other users through sockets.
 The server can hold infinite users, store winning records, user login, and threading.

-Written in C using POSIX threads.
+Languages used: C.
+Systems used: UNIX with POSIX threading.